Academy of Resident Educators

 Internal Medicine Advocacy Committee

-The Internal Medicine Advocacy Committee was established out of interest amongst the residents to advocate for the vulnerable patient populations locally and nationally.
-The committee meets monthly for skills-based workshops, project development, educational forums, and community-outreach programming.
-Members of the committee have also started a regular lecture series delivered at noon conferences on subjects including health advocacy, economics, and the challenges that face our local Houston community.
-The ultimate goal of participation is to develop a tangible skill set and portfolio for clinician advocates.
+The Internal Medicine Advocacy Committee was established to give our residents an opportunity to engage in several pillars of advocacy, including advocating for vulnerable patient populations, creating several local community outreach projects, and getting involved at local and state-wide policy meetings.
+The committee meets monthly for skills-based workshops, project development, educational forums, and community outreach programming.
+Members regularly give lectures at our Wednesday School sessions or noon conferences on subjects including health advocacy, economics, and the challenges facing our local Houston community.

 Global Health Interest Group

 The Global Health Journal Club is dedicated to keeping Internal Medicine residents informed about new developments in the field of global health.
 With guidance from our faculty advisors, we critically evaluate articles from journals such as The American Journal of Tropical Medicine and Hygiene and The Lancet: Global Health.
 We also invite residents and faculty members to give presentations about their global health experiences and facilitate discussions about global health electives during residency and career opportunities within the field.

 Faculty: Dr. Marc Robinson

 Journal club is a resident-run organization with committee members who organize monthly, informal gatherings to discuss an article or articles of clinical relevance.
 The goal is to provide a setting where residents can express their thoughts and ask their questions while learning about landmark trials and new research of importance to daily practice.
 Journal club organizes in person meetings and also provides the option for remote viewing for those unable to attend in person.
 Other important goals include providing guidance on how to appraise medical literature, as well as providing resources on conducting research, including a research database and a schedule of major research conferences and abstract submission deadlines.